Solid Waste Permit-By-Rule

 - A work sheet regarding storage capacity

-- A completed application (Form CN-1035) which requires standard information such as the facility location, name and address, the type and description of activity at the facility and the characteristics of the waste being handled
+- A completed application (Solid Waste Permit by Rule Notification, CN-1035) which requires standard information such as the facility location, name and address, the type and description of activity at the facility and the characteristics of the waste being handled

 - A narrative explaining how the facility will comply with applicable criteria given Permit-by-Rule activity